IvanVnucec/cpp-best-practices/README.md

 # C++ Best Practices

 ## About
-This repo contains C++ tools, coding standards and best practices with which I've encountered over the years.
+This repo contains list of C++ tools, coding standards and best practices with which I've encountered over the years.

 ## List
 ### Tools